-The department grants 3 points for a score of 4 or 5 on the AP Computer Science exam along with exemption from COMS W1004 Introduction to Computer Science and Programming in Java.
-However, we still recommend that you take COMS W1004 or W1007 even if you have credits from the CS AP exam.
-COMS W1007 Honors Introduction to Computer Science is recommended if you scored 5 on the AP exam, and COMS W1004 is recommended if you scored 4.
+The department grants 3 points for a score of 4 or 5 on the AP Computer Science A exam, along with an exemption from COMS W1004 Introduction to Computer Science and Programming in Java.
+However, we recommend that you take COMS W1004 before taking COMS W3134/W3137 Data Structures.